 High Blood Pressure

-As a member of the health care team, your doctor of podiatric medicine (DPM) is vitally concerned about hypertension (high blood pressure) and vascular disease (heart and circulatory problems).
+As a member of the healthcare team, your doctor of podiatric medicine (DPM) is vitally concerned about hypertension (high blood pressure) and vascular disease (heart and circulatory problems).
 There are several reasons for this concern.
-First, because you are a patient, your podiatric physician and surgeon is interested in all aspects of your health and your treatment program.
+First, because you are a patient, your podiatric physician and surgeon are interested in all aspects of your health and your treatment program.
 Second, he or she supports the goals of high blood pressure detection, treatment, and control.

 Your podiatric physician should know if you have any of the following cardiovascular or related conditions: